Includes + ScanContents bug

 Includes is likely not correct in another response to this soon.

-#4 Updated by Arseny Kapoulkine over 7 years ago
+#4 Updated by Arseny Kapoulkine about 10 years ago

 I feel ashamed.
 You're right, this should've been Needs.
 I can't track this change down, but IIRC it was intended to indeed add an include dependency to mesh so that the targets that depend on mesh (the level pack file) would be rebuilt on texture change but the mesh itself would not; the pack file was done another way anyway (it depends directly on all level files, including mesh and texture ones), so this is not needed (and is wrong anyway, it worked for me because I never referred to mesh via its file name but always via an alias made via NotFile + Depends).